asreview/asreview/README.md

 ```

-## Systematic Review with labels
+## Systematic Review (simulation mode)

-A systematic review with the true labels as an expert.
-This can be useful for
+A systematic review with the true labels from an expert.
+This can be useful to assess
-simulating the systematic review process on datasets you reviewed in the past.
-The tool can give you an indication of the papers you can exclude from reviewing.
+the performance of the ASR software on your specific needs as a reviewer.

-### Command Line Interface (simulate mode)
+### Command Line Interface (simulation mode)

 The CLI for the ASR software in simulation modus is similar to the CLI of the
 oracle modus.
-Instead of `asr oracle`, you use `asr simulate`.
+Instead of `asr oracle`, use `asr simulate`.

 ``` bash
 asr simulate YOUR_DATA.csv